Experience-Monks/parse-dds/README.md

   shape: [ width, height ], // size of this mipmap level
   offset: x,                // byte offset into the input buffer
-  length: len,              // length of this mipmap level image data
+  length: len,              // length of this mipmap level image data }
-  cubemap: false            // (Boolean) whether the file is a cubemap }
 ```